 - Click Are you sure? to confirm.

-If you add Quickbooks to your restricted apps list, you can add an exemption for your accounting team.
+If you add Quickbooks to your restricted apps list, you can add an exception for your accounting team.
 This will give your accounting team access to Quickbooks, while the rest of your account will still be restricted from using the app.

 - Select Allow or restrict apps.
 You'll be redirected to the Allowed apps page.